adoro-in/handbook/tools/software-tools.md

 # Required Development Environment

 - OS:
 	+ We recommend using ubuntu 14.04 LTS (or any other os built on-top of it) as your development environment.
-As of all our servers run on ubuntu 14.04 LTS.
+As of now, all our servers run on ubuntu 14.04 LTS.

 - Java (JDK 1.7.*)
  	+ The recommended java version is 1.7 .
 All of our current system runs on java version 1.7